Here's why you should make it easy for customers to request and update data

 Update information via their customer account

-If a customer needs to change their address, credit card, or any other personal information, they should be able to easily do so within their customer account.
+If a customer needs to change their address, credit card, or any other personal information or data, they should be able to easily do so within their customer account.
 This is especially important for subscription-based businesses, as outdated information can result in miss-deliveries.

 Bonlook who sells prescription glasses makes it easy for customers to update their personal information via their online account.
 Information like their prescription, address, frame size, email address and more.